ryanelian/instapack/books/dev-spa-angularjs.md

 Now we can use our newly created component as HTML tag `<sum></sum>`.
 Try it!

+## View Directives

+Most common AngularJS directives are listed in this page: https://docs.angularjs.org/api/ng/directive

+For the sake of guide completeness, fundamental directives will be reviewed in this chapter.

+### Control Structures

+### Model Binders

+### Event Handlers

 ## Controllers

 Controller allows adding code-behind for the component view.
 Revisit `Sum.ts` and change the codes to: